tecnalia-advancedmanufacturing-robotics/doosan-robot/README.md

 - deleted a wayward cmakelists in the root that called the roskinetic catkin cmake...? colcon wouldnt build it so I got rid of it.
 - fixed a missing return in drflex.h
 - reduced publisher and subscriber buffering to 1 message in /command topics.
+- installed python library DSR_ROBOT so there no more relative import horrors
+- added a realtime example (untested!)

 # bryan other notes
 - Watch out for the emulator not coming up fast enough for the driver to connect to it, get around that by running it a priori: `rosrun common run_dcrf_noetic.sh`